 24/7 Availability Call Today for a Free Consultation

-Rhode Island drug crime lawyer, Tom Thomasian, serves all of Rhode Island and Massachusetts and has been successfully defending the rights of his clients charged with drug possession crimes for years.
+Our Rhode Island drug crime lawyers serve all of Rhode Island and Massachusetts and have been successfully defending the rights of their clients charged with drug possession crimes for years.

 The penalties for these crimes can be severe ranging from 3 to 30 years in prison.
 Further, having a drug charge on your record can be devastating to both future employment prospects as well as to your personal life.

 Call The Law Office of Thomas C. Thomasian, Esq. at 401.312.4385 for the tenacious advocacy you deserve.

 If you are a first-time offender and plead guilty to a felony drug possession charge in Rhode Island, in most cases you have to wait at least 10 years from the end of the sentence before you can file a motion to expunge.
 For example, if you plead guilty to possession of a controlled substance and receive a sentence of 18 months' probation, you must wait at least 11 and a half years before the law allows you to file a motion to expunge.

 Attorney Thomasian has successfully argued motions to suppress illegally seized evidence before some of Rhode Island's most senior judges resulting in the suppression of all drug evidence against his clients and dismissal of all criminal charges.
 If you are accused of a drug possession crime, you need an experienced and aggressive drug possession defense lawyer to make sure your rights are protected.

 There are several crimes that fall under the Uniform Controlled Substances Act.
 Some of the most common are possession of a controlled substance, possession with intent to deliver a controlled substance, and unlawful delivery of a controlled substance.

 Possession of a controlled substance is a non-capital felony that carries a maximum penalty of three years in prison for a first offense, six years in prison for a second offense, and nine years in prison for a third offense.